 Cloud Deploy Targets, like Delivery Pipelines, should be built using Terraform or similar tools.
 In Terraform, use the google_clouddeploy_target resource.

-file defines the configuration for the skaffold build
+The skaffold.yaml file defines the configuration for the skaffold build, skaffold render, and skaffold apply commands mentioned earlier.

 skaffold build